Contracting Framework

 Optimizing our contract portfolio

 We work with our customers to optimize the value of our contract portfolio.
 With respect to new contracting activity, there is often a lag from when contracting discussions begin and when contracts are executed.
 With our large pipeline of business under negotiation in our uranium segment, and a value driven strategy, we continue to be strategically patient in considering the commercial terms we are willing to accept.
-Much of our pending business is off-market but we are starting to see more on-market activity emerge.
-We remain confident that we can add acceptable new sales commitments to our portfolio of long-term contracts to underpin the long-term operation of our productive capacity and capture long-term value.
+We layer in contracts over time, with higher commitments in the near term and declining over time in accordance with utilities growing uncovered requirements.
+Demand may come in the form of off-market negotiations or through on-market requests for proposals.
+We remain confident that we can add acceptable new sales commitments to our portfolio of long-term contracts to underpin the ongoing operation of our productive capacity and capture long-term value.

-Given our view that additional long-term supply will need to be incented to meet the growing demand for safe, clean, reliable, carbon-free nuclear energy, our preference today is to sign long-term contracts with market-related pricing mechanisms.
-Unsurprisingly, we believe our customers too expect prices to rise and prefer to lock-in today’s prices, with a fixed-price mechanism.
-Our goal is to balance all these factors, along with our desire for customer and regional diversification, with product form, and logistical factors to ensure we have adequate protection and will benefit from higher prices under our contract portfolio, while maintaining exposure to the rewards that come from having low-cost supply to deliver into a strengthening market.
+Given our view that additional long-term supply will need to be incented to meet the growing demand for safe, reliable, carbon-free nuclear energy, our preference today is to sign long-term contracts with market-related pricing mechanisms.
+However, we believe our customers expect prices to rise and prefer to lock-in today’s prices, with a fixed-price mechanism.
+Our goal is to balance all these factors, along with our desire for customer and regional diversification, with product form, and logistical factors to ensure we have adequate protection and will have exposure to rising market prices under our contract portfolio, while maintaining the benefits that come from having low-cost supply to deliver into a strengthening market.

 Supply & Demand